 Before importing anything, you should read the OSM Import/Guidelines.
 I've used normal OSM tagging usage, and when in doubt, have used the OSM Tagging List and the proper tagging.
 For many areas this data often exists in OSM, but lacks metadata.
 So these souce files can be used to improve metadata in OSM.
 The richer the metadata, the better the final maps are.
 Especially when mapping an areas you're familiar with, you can more easily validate the metadata.

 For anything more than a trivial change here and there, you should strongly consider following the process as outlined above.
 Bulk imports need to be discussed with the local OSM community, if there is one.
-For rural areas, there probably isn't one, although some traveling recreationalists also OSM contributors, so people may care about an area but not live there.
+For rural areas, there probably isn't one, although some traveling recreationalists also OSM contributors.
+People may care about an area but not live there.
 You can use this documentation on the process I use, with more here on the specifics of importing this data.

 Since my primary focus is maps for emergency response and recreation, the data we like intially is what kind of road or trail is it ?
 Can I bring a fire truck, or only a brush truck, or only a UTV ?
 What is the surface, the width, the roughness, etc...
 Old obscure 4WD roads are very useful for both wildland fires and backcountry reescues.
 We also use house addresses, as most dispatch messages are to an address, not GPS coordinates.
 Building footprints are useful too, as accidents on large ranches often seem to happen in remopte outbuildings.

 At that point the files are still huge and hard to work with.
 To make my life easier, and encourage other to help with this project, I've chopped up the large files by various boundaries.
-All of the boundaries also came from the same website.
-There is obviously some duplication of data between boundaries, but as this process was fully automated, it's easier that way.
 If you import any of this data from these files, don't forget to simplify the ways before uploading to OpenStreetMap.